GurpreetDel/namaste-react/README.md

    ```
    This will create optimized files in the `dist` directory.

+## Comprehensive Documentation

+This project includes extensive documentation to help you understand its architecture, components, and workflows.
+The documentation includes:

+- Detailed project overview
+- Component documentation
+- Architecture diagrams
+- Flow diagrams
+- Visual guides
+- Presentations
+- Getting started guides
+- And more!

+To access the full documentation, please refer to the [Documentation Index](./docs/documentation_index.md).

 ## Project Setup from Scratch

 If you want to set up this project from scratch, follow these steps in sequence: